History of evolutionary psychology: Post world war II

-While Darwin's theories on natural selection gained acceptance in the early part of the 20th century, his theories on evolutionary psychology were largely ignored.
-Only after the second world war, in the 1950s, did interest increase in the systematic study of animal behavior.
+While Darwin's theories on natural selection gained acceptance in the early 20th century, his theories on evolutionary psychology were largely ignored.
+Only after Second World War, in the 1950s, did interest in the systematic study of animal behavior increase.
 It was during this period that the modern field of ethology emerged.
-Konrad Lorenz and Nikolaas Tinbergen were pioneers in developing the theoretical framework for ethology for which they would receive a Nobel prize in 1973.
+Konrad Lorenz and Nikolaas Tinbergen were pioneers in developing the theoretical framework of ethology, for which they received the Nobel prize in 1973.

-Desmond Morris's book The Naked Ape attempted to frame human behavior in the context of evolution, but his explanations failed to convince academics because they were based on a teleological (goal-oriented) understanding of evolution.
+Desmond Morris's book The Naked Ape sought to frame human behavior in evolutionary terms, but his explanations failed to convince academics because they were grounded in a teleological (goal-oriented) understanding of evolution.
 For example, he said that the pair bond evolved so that men who were out hunting could trust that their mates back home were not having sex with other males.

 Sociobiology

-In 1975, E. O. Wilson built upon the works of Lorenz and Tinbergen by combining studies of animal behavior, social behavior and evolutionary theory in his book Sociobiology:The New Synthesis.
+In 1975, E. O. Wilson built upon the works of Lorenz and Tinbergen by combining studies of animal behavior, social behavior, and evolutionary theory in his book Sociobiology:The New Synthesis.
 Wilson included a chapter on human behavior.
 Wilson's application of evolutionary analysis to human behavior caused bitter debate.

-With the publication of Sociobiology, evolutionary thinking for the first time had an identifiable presence in the field of psychology.
+With the publication of Sociobiology, evolutionary thinking for the first time had a recognizable presence in psychology.
 E. O. Wilson argues that the field of evolutionary psychology is essentially the same as "human sociobiology".